 A window into some important reflections for students and performers of classical music.
-At a group lesson at The Royal Academy of Music, Aarhus, September 2020, we listened to recordings produced before the advent of mass media such radio broadcasting and the record industry – that is before 1920.
-(See playlist below) There was general agreement, that compared to today, these old recordings showed some clear tendencies: There were much (very much) more changes in the pulse and especially the rhythmical values of single notes.
-The recordings seemed more intuitive and more focused on expression/narration/contrasts.
-There was much more focus on artistic communication instead of presenting a reading of the… Read More
+At a group lesson at The Royal Academy of Music, Aarhus, September 2020, we listened to recordings produced before the advent of mass media such radio broadcasting and the commercial recording industry, which changed the musical landscape dramatically from around 1920 an onwards.
+(See playlist below) There was general agreement, that compared to today, these old recordings showed some clear tendencies: A good example is “Butterfly”, played by Edvard Grieg himself.
+As a student, quite frustrated, said: “Why doesn’t he play his piece, in the way, he has written it?”.
+That led to the realization, that we… Read More

 What do we classical musicians spend most of our time doing?
 That’s right: practicing.
 Nowadays this is mostly a completely closed and private process, where we are completely alone and prefer other people not to listen.
 As teachers, we don’t really know how our students practice, let alone our colleagues.
 Why has this become so?
 It wasn’t always like this.
 To take a famous example, Mozart practiced most of his childhood in front of people, and actually preferred it that way, also as an adult.
 And he ended up…quite successful, I think we would all agree.
 I feel certain that becoming more aware of what is happening in the actual… Read More